 Any student who is interested in Communication & Media Studies has to take a look at St Lawrence University.
 Soon after getting their bachelor's degree, Communications students generally make an average of $43,107 in their early careers.
 Students who like a more relaxed life will enjoy the school's position in the little town of Canton, New York.

 It's hard to find a better school than Adelphi University if you want to pursue Communication & Media Studies as a major.
-After getting their bachelor's degree, Communications students usually make about $38,335 at the beginning of their careers.
+Communications students from Adelphi University receive an earnings boost of approximately 21.5% over the typical income of communication & media studies majors.
 This school is located in the suburban region of Garden City, New York, near shops and other amusement.

 Every student pursuing a degree in Communication & Media Studies needs to check out Manhattan College.
-Students who graduate from this program report average early career earnings of communications and mid-career earnings of $75,220.
+Communications majors from Manhattan College earn a boost of approximately 19.4% over the average earnings of communication & media studies majors.
 Riverdale, New York is the best surrounding for learners who relish the active urban lifestyle.

 Vassar College is a great decision for students pursuing a Communication & Media Studies degree.
-Students who graduate from this program report average early career earnings of communications and mid-career earnings of $77,160.
+Communications graduates from Vassar College get a earnings boost of about 16.6% over the typical income of communication & media studies majors.
 The specific location of Poughkeepsie, New York, is nice for individuals who favor a less busy, suburban place.

 It's difficult to beat Iona College if you want to study Communication & Media Studies.
-Students who graduate from the Communications program make an average of $42,695 in the first five years of their career and $74,916 after their first five years of their career.
+We have determined that the Communications degree program at Iona is highly focused.
 The location of New Rochelle, New York, is great for students who favor a more tranquil, suburban spot.

 It's difficult to beat Marist College if you wish to pursue Communication & Media Studies as a major.
-Communications graduates from Marist College receive an earnings boost of about 14.5% over the typical income of communication & media studies majors.
+Students who graduate from this program report average early career income of communications and mid-career income of $79,908.
 It is located in the suburban area of Poughkeepsie, New York.